epsilon537/boxlambda/_posts/25-04-22-boxlambda-simplified.markdown

 comments: true
 mathjax: yes
 ---
+*Updated 23 April 2025: Corrected the architecture diagram in the Recap section.
+It was showing the new architecture block diagram instead of the old one that was used as the baseline for the changes described in this post.*

 In this post, I remove more functionality than I'm adding, and BoxLambda becomes a lot simpler and faster as a result.
 I'll also briefly describe how the RISC-V GNU toolchain for BoxLambda is built.